DataDog/pg_tracing/README.md

 ### pg_tracing.track (enum)

 Controls which statements should be generated.
-Specify `top` to only generate span for top-level statements (those issued directly by clients), `all` to also generate spans for nested statements (such as statements invoked within functions), or `none` to disable span generation.
+Specify `top` to only generate spans for top-level statements (those issued directly by clients), `all` to also generate spans for nested statements (such as statements invoked within functions), or `none` to disable span generation.
 The default value is `all`.

 ### pg_tracing.track_utility (boolean)